 Algae-based coatings and packaging films

 It is already known, for example, that when algal polysaccharides are used to coat packaging films, this greatly improves their barrier properties against oxygen.
 In the case of most foodstuffs, any packaging must offer an adequate oxygen barrier in order to ensure proper protection.
-To date, the material of choice is conventional, hydrocarbon-based packaging, which comprise multilayer composites that are difficult to recycle.
+To date, the material of choice is conventional, hydrocarbon-based packaging, which comprise multilayer composites that are difficult to recycle even in countries with established disposal systems.
 In countries without an effective refuse-collection system, more and more plastic waste is being released into the environment.
 This in turn causes the formation of microplastics in the sea and soil, thereby creating long-term global problems for the environment.
 Food packaging made from algal polysaccharides may well offer an alternative here.
-Not only is such packaging biodegradable and made almost entirely from biological materials; it also has technical and functional properties comparable to those of conventional food packaging.
+Not only is such packaging biodegradable and made almost entirely from biological materials but it also has comparable techno-functional properties to conventional food packaging.

 ACCEPT: a holistic approach

-Local fishing families in northeastern Brazil collect, clean and dry the naturally occurring seaweed.
-This provides them with an additional source of income.
-Some of the algae is processed in Brazil, where it is applied as an aqueous extract or gel to freshly harvested fruit in order to prevent it from spoiling.
-At the same time, the algae is now being tested as a natural pesticide for crops.
+In the north-east of Brazil, the naturally occurring seaweed was collected, purified and dried.
+Some of the algae was then processed on site in Brazil to test it as a natural pesticide on crops.
 As such, these products can help prevent food waste and also protect the soil and groundwater by reducing the use of chemical pesticides.

 From flotsam to packaging